Stamp Duty and Registration Charges in Maharashtra: What Homebuyers Need to Know

 4. Can I pay stamp duty online in Pune?

-Yes.
+Yes, of course.
 You can pay stamp duty online via the IGR Maharashtra portal.
-The process involves generating an e-Challan, making payment via net banking or card, and presenting proof during property registration at the Sub-Registrar’s office.
+Specifically, the process involves generating an e-Challan, making payment via net banking or card, and then presenting proof during property registration at the Sub-Registrar’s office.

 5. What documents are required for property registration in Pune?